AP Self-study allows students to take AP exams their school does not offer. Read more to find out about the top 7 AP exams for self-study!

 Don’t be afraid to ask for help; a tutor could make a big difference in your final score.
 Just remember that you don’t earn a grade for self-studying.
 AP exams only give college credit.

-Note that the pass rates College Board reports include exams from students that sat through the exam but did not take it.
+Note that the pass rates in the College Board reports include exams from students who sat through the exam but did not take it.
 This fact explains why some courses with more participants have a lower average.
 The more challenging exams have fewer yet more prepared students.

 Though a score of three or above is passing, most colleges want a four or higher before awarding credit.